EnterpriseDB/repmgr/README.md

     - `cluster matrix` runs a `cluster show` on each node and arranges the results in a matrix, recording success or failure;

     - `cluster diagnose` runs a `cluster matrix` on each node and combines the results in a single matrix.

-    These commands require a valid `repmgr.conf` file on each node, and the optional `ssh_hostname` parameter must be set.
+    These commands require a valid `repmgr.conf` file on each node.
+    Additionally password-less `ssh` connections are required between all nodes.

     Example 1 (all nodes up):